edmariemarr/FROGGER/README.md

 Current errors present: Collision happens preemptively so winning or losing text appears at beginning and loss of lives occurs, movement difficulty, reset to square one doesn't delete past character's steps, no traffic.

+Will continue to update as I find solutions for the errors.

 Some resources:
 - For images: http://www.classicgaming.cc/classics/frogger/icons
 - Keyboard input: https://stackoverflow.com/questions/61855823/using-graphics-py-and-the-keyboard-how-can-i-make-a-character-move-based-upon-k